panpf/sketch/README_EN.md

 >* ``Support reading APK icon``.
 Support to directly read the local APK file icon or according to the package name and version number to read the icon has been installed APP
 >* ``Paused download on mobile network``.
 Built-in mobile network to download pictures under the suspended function, you can simply open
 >* ``Automatically select the appropriate Bitmap.Config``.
 According to the picture MimeType automatically select the appropriate Bitmap.Config, reduce memory waste, for example, for JPEG format images will use Bitmap.Config.RGB_565 decoding
 >* ``Special file preprocessing``.
-Provide Image Preprocessor, can be on the local special files (such as multimedia files) for pretreatment, Sketch can directly display its cover, read the APK file icon is achieved through this function
+Through the ImagePreprocessor can be special files (such as multimedia files) for pretreatment, extract the images it contains, read the APK file icon is achieved through this function
 >* ``Powerful and flexible customization``.
 Can be customized to download, cache, decoding, processing, display, placeholder and other links

 ### Example APP